wthollingsworth/portfolio/home.md

 Portfolio
 =========

 Hi!
-I'm Will, a passionate software engineer and teacher who wants to help make a positive impact in the field of education.
+I'm Will, an intrinsically motivated software engineer and educator comfortable solving problems independently and collaboratively with a variety of languages and tools.
+I'm passionate about educational technology that supports students and teachers and values the impact that teachers can have on students.

 GitHub: [wthollingsworth](https://github.com/wthollingsworth) \
 LinkedIn: [wthollingsworth](https://www.linkedin.com/in/wthollingsworth)